colyseus/docs/docs/community/index.md

 This tab is a community space where you can find content created by the community for the community 💖

 !!!
-Note "Add yours!"
-    Did you know this page is [open source](https://github.com/colyseus/docs/blob/master/docs/community/index.md)?
-And you can contribute with your own guides and recipes.

-!!!
 Tip "Contribute"
     You are encouraged to contribute to any page by clicking the "Edit this page" link at the top right of each page.

-    **Formatting standards need to be established here!**

-    The formatting of content here need improvement.
-Lists of tutorials and videos are too bland.
-Ideas are very welcome.
+    Ideas are very welcome to improve formatting standards.
 Documentation on formatting options available [can be found here](https://squidfunk.github.io/mkdocs-material/reference/grids/#using-card-grids).

 ## SDKs made by the community ❤️